skokec/segdec-net-jim2019/README.md

 Official TensorFlow implementation for [Segmentation-based deep-learning approach for surface-defect detection](https://prints.vicos.si/publications/370) that uses segmentation and decision networks for the detection of surface defects.
 This work was done in collaboration with [Kolektor Group d.o.o.](http://www.kolektorvision.com/en/).

+Code and the dataset are available for research and non-commercial use only.

 # Citation:

 Please cite JIM 2019 journal paper: